sandhyaparna/Data-Science/Decision Tree/Overview.md

 Overfitting happens when the learning algorithm continues to develop hypotheses that reduce training set error at the cost of an increased test set error <br/>
 #### Pre-pruning
-Stops growing the tree earlier, before it perfectly classifies the training set.
+Allows the tree to perfectly classify the training set, and then post prune the tree <br/> Stops growing the tree earlier, before it perfectly classifies the training set.
 Tree stops growing when it meets any of these pre-pruning criteria <br/>

 MAX DEPTH: Depth of a tree <br/>